Stay1444/iboardbot/README.md

 # Frontend / Easy to use app

-At the moment the only real way to use it is sending HTTP requests to the API, which you can find the docs on the `/docs` endpoint.
+At the moment the only real way to use it is sending HTTP requests to the API, which you can find the docs for on the `/docs` endpoint.

 I'm working on an easy to use frontend so be patient for that.